veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/slide-toggle.md

 3. Fill the attributes which are needed and save the page.

 ### Example
-1. Input the component field with the attribute value:
+1. Input the component field(s) with the attribute value(s):
     ```
     Class = toggle
     Text = on/off
     ```
 2. Save it and run.
-3. When the page is loaded "class = toggle" will assign the class name as a toggle, which can be used to point to a class in a style sheet.
-And the "text = on/off" is the text that is displayed next to the component.
+3. When the page is loaded "class = toggle" will assign the class name as a toggle, which can be used to point to a class in a style sheet and the "text = on/off" is the text that is displayed next to the component.

 ## Associated Attributes
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).